 3. Wisconsin Worksite Wellness Resource Kit

-The 2010 Worksite Wellness Resource Kit (December 2010) is a tool to assist worksites with implementing strategies that have been proven to be effective.
-The second edition of the kit provides additional information based on feedback from pilot users during the past year.
+The 2018 Worksite Wellness Resource Kit (March 2018) is a tool to assist worksites with implementing strategies that have been proven to be effective.
+The fourth edition of the kit provides additional information based on feedback from outside experts who helped draft the new version during the past year.
 The kit provides information to implement a broad range of strategies or programming: some will require very little or no resources while other strategies may require considerable resources.
 The kit shows you ways to get started and make a difference in the health of your employees, regardless of the size of your worksite and its available resources.

 Worksite wellness programs are an investment in the people of your company.
 And although wellness programs frequently show a return on investment over time, due to increased productivity and decreased health care claims, we understand that the upfront costs associated with program design, implementation and evaluation can be a barrier to getting started.
 In this section we’ll let you know about known sources of funding for your wellness program as they become available.
 Make sure to check back frequently for updates!

 2013 Wisconsin Act 137 - Workplace Wellness Grant Program - New legislation was enacted in March 2014 to provide grants to small businesses that create workplace wellness programs.
 Key aspects of the law:

 Act 137 appropriates $3 million per year for grants to reimburse workplaces with wellness programs.